-- Walk through the process of how to fill out W4 Form with your employees: Even the simplest form can confuse a first-timer.
-Explain how to fill it out, and walk them through the calculations if needed.
-Explain how to do dependent calculation and when to use other adjustments or deductions.
+- Walk through the process of how to fill out a W-4 Form with your employees: Even the simplest form can confuse a first-timer.
+Explain how to fill it out, walking them through the calculations if needed.
+Explain how to do dependent calculations and when to use other adjustments or deductions.

-The only parts that an employee needs to fill out are 1 and 5.
+The only parts that an employee is required to fill out are 1 and 5.
 Part 1 provides contact information and filing status, and Part 5 is the signature block.
 Be sure the employee signs the form with their legal name.
-If employees only complete these two sections, the IRS will direct you withhold money based on their filing’s standard deduction without any other adjustments.
+If employees only complete these two sections, the IRS will direct you to withhold money based on their filing’s standard deduction without any other adjustments.

 As an Employer, you need to fill out the Employers Only section in Part 5.

-Part two is for employees with multiple jobs or those that have a spouse who also works and will be filing taxes jointly with them.
+Part 2 is for employees with multiple jobs or those with a spouse who also works and will be filing taxes jointly with them.
 Some employees may not want to fill this out; it is not mandatory.
 If they choose to fill this out, they have three options for estimating withholdings.